jdbc-json/jdbc-cb/README.md

         }
     }

-Run the new class as a Java Application.
+* Run the new class.
 You should see this output:

     12:35:18.397 [main] INFO  com.couchbase.CBDriver - Constructor called
     12:35:18.401 [main] INFO  com.couchbase.CBDriver - Constructor called